ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 95 minutes.
 Added Google Maps API.
 I want to add autocomplete to the input field though.

 **Thoughts**: This is pretty cool!
 Nervous but excited to read docs on how to add autocomplete feature.

+### Day 90: May 7th, 2017

+**Today's Progress**: Coded for 90 minutes.
+Added autocomplete feature to input fieldon Yelpcamp.
+And got to 93% on WDB.

+**Thoughts**: Impressed that I was able to find out how to do it so quickly! :D I read the official docs, looked on stackoverflow and then found a blog post on it.
+Had to fix a bug to make it work on the edit form but I figured it out all on my own!